Santouri (film): Plot

 The night after Ali's arm is broken he goes to his parents’ home where he interrupts a large prayer session, begging for money and shouting as a result of not getting his fix.
 His mother (Roya Teymourian) calls Ali's brother Hamed (Nader Soleymani) to calm him down.
 Ali then is visited by his father, Haj Mohsen Bolourchi (Masoud Rayegan), a wealthy and conservative member of the bazaar who is shocked to see Ali is now injecting heroin.
 Ali's parents had disowned Ali after he refused to stop playing music.
 Ali continues to use what little money he has left on his drug habit and is eventually kicked out of his apartment when the owner decides to demolish the building.
 Ali ends up living in the street and parks with other drug addicts.
 His wife Hanieh, who has now divorced Ali and is going to move to Canada with her new husband Javid accidentally sees Ali one day.
-She calls his father who has people find Ali and take him to drug rehabilitation center.
+She calls his father who has people find Ali and take him to a drug rehabilitation center.
 There Ali slowly loses his addiction but begs the rehab center's doctor not to let him leave as he is afraid he will go back to his addiction again.
 The film finally ends with scenes of Ali teaching the rest of the drug rehab patients music lessons and performing a concert.